guardian360/go-lighthouse/README.md

 ### Creating a Client

 To interact with the Lighthouse API, you need to create a client using the `client.New` function.
 You can configure the client with the base URL.
+Next, you can create an API instance using the `api.New` function.

 ```go
 package main